jerhon/hs-dependency-injection-source-generators/README.md

 ﻿# Honlsoft.DependencyInjection.SourceGenerators

 This is a project to test out creating a source generator(s) in Roslyn.
+It's a WIP and more for personal learning/ideas than for production code right now.
+If I decide to iterate on it further, it may become more stable.

 ## Constructor Source Generator

+Decorate a public partial class with the `[Inject]` attribute on fields to create a constructor which will expose them.
+This avoids having to write a constructor in simple situations where it's no more than assigning to a field.

 ```csharp
 public partial class MyClass {